hrbrmstr/alfred-pws/README.md

 ### Installation

 It's probably easiest to install the [compiled workflow](https://github.com/hrbrmstr/alfred-pws/blob/master/pws.alfredworkflow?raw=true) and change the `station` variable in the main script filter.
+You can also grab it over at [Packal](http://www.packal.org/workflow/pws-history).

 To build on your own version: